adnanaziz/publicadnan/EpiJudge/README.md

 Code is submitted by an AJAX call.
 The callback updates the output, error and time divs in the page.

 Search is also currently mocked.
-It overwrites the post div (the 8 columns in the middle) with the search result.
+It overwrites the
+8 columns in the middle with the search result.

 TODOs, in no particular order

   - Good taxonomy of problems, easy to access
+  - Right format for expressing problems
+  - Construct a tag library
+  - Use mongo for search by tag, free text
+  - integrate bloodhound autocompletion in search, maybe just on tags?
+  - Read all posts into one dict, dont go to file each time
+  - add github post-commit hook to autoupdate
+    - should be able to pull from github using https://github.com/nodegit/nodegit, supervisor will auto restart
   - Implement mocked API calls
+  - Try post with figure, inline html
   - Decide on right page layout
   - Decide on right fields for templatizing post
   - Figure out a good way to embed the discussion.
 My thought is to